henry2004y/KeyNotes/contents/radiationbelt.md

 resonance can generate current --> this current can generate higher frequency radiations?

 Whistler waves can be explained by the linear theory.
-However, chorus and hiss waves are highly nonlinear and thus cannot be explained by neither a linear theory nor a quasi-linear theory.
+However, chorus and hiss waves are highly nonlinear and thus cannot be explained by a linear theory.
 We conjecture that they are caused by natural plasma instabilities, but we still have little idea what exactly these instabilities are.

 As a rough physical picture, during the cyclotron resonance:

 1. Waves diffuse source electrons into loss cone --> electron loss and wave growth.
 2. Waves diffuse trapped electrons --> energy diffusion leads to electron acceleration.

-## Modelling
+## Modeling

 3D Fokker-Planck diffusion model (e.g. [@glauert2014three]) has been built to model the radiation belt electrons.
 In the Earth's radiation belts, the evolution of the phase-averaged phase-space density $f(p,r,t)$ can be described by a diffusion equation (see also @eq:fokker_planck):